hatmatty/AMS/README.md

 AET plans to change this by introducing a combat system which has almost no initial learning curve yet retains depth and is open sourced and easily customizable.
 Below you'll find some of planned features which we hope will set apart this system from others and lead it to widespread adoption.

 ## Game Components

 ### Config
 > Files: [Config]
 - This is where you can edit gametype (such as R15/R6), and enable or disable various toggleable game componnets.

 ### Camera
 > Files: [CameraController]
-- Managed various cameras such as the first person and spring camera and ensures that they do not have to directly interact with each other.
+- Manages various cameras such as the first person and spring camera and ensures that they do not have to directly interact with each other.
 	#### First Person Camera
 	> Toggleable, Files: [FirstPerson]
 	- Manages the creation and destruction of a first person camera on the player.